eternaldensity/Sandcastle-Builder/README.md

 - VITSSÅGEN, JA! is more powerful
 - Swedish Chef unlocks a bit sooner
 - more boost group names
+- a trebuchet boost
+- a ladder boost

 ### 0.9994
 - Swedish Chef follows on from VITSSÅGEN, JA!